back to top

 Date:

-Tawi, Mar 10: Principal Secretary, Higher Department, Rohit Kansal presided over the ongoing Mahatma Gandhi Fellowship academic module of Sankalp at Hotel Asia on Thursday.
+Tawi, Mar 10: Principal Secretary, Higher Department, Rohit Kansal presided over the ongoing Mahatma Gandhi National Fellowship academic module of Sankalp at Hotel Asia on Thursday.

 The 12-days programme, from March 7 to March 19, has been conducted by the Indian Institute of Management, IIM Jammu.